 An arthrotomy is then performed to implant the newly grown cells and a collegan cover or a layer of bone-lining tissue, called periosteum, is sewn over the cartilage defect.

 An osteochondral autograft transplantation, used for smaller cartilage defects, is when cartilage - a graft - from one part of the joint is transferred to another.
 The healthy cartilage is taken from an area of the bone that is non-weight bearing.
 The graft is then matched to the surface area of the defect and impacted in place, leaving a smooth surface in the joint.

 A good candidate for an osteochondral allograft transplantation is a younger, more active individual with a symptomatic, disabling cartilage injury or disease present in the knee, ankle or other joints, such as the shoulder.
 An allograft is a tissue graft taken from a cadaver donor.
 Similar to, but larger than, an autograft, it is a block of cartilage and bone that can be shaped to fit the exact contour of the defect and then press fit into place.

 Allografts are usually done through an open incision.

 The goal of microfracture is to stimulate the growth of new articular cartilage by creating a new blood supply.
 This is achieved by making multiple holes in the joint surface to stimulate a healing response.
-New blood supply reaches the joint surface and brings new cells that form the new cartilage.
+Marrow elements reach the joint surface and bring new cells that form the new cartilage.

 The best candidates are young patients with single lesions and healthy subchondral bone.
-This procedure can be done with an arthroscope.
+This procedure can be done arthroscopically.